GSchowalter/mud-lava-racer/README.md

 | `npm run build-nolog` | Create a production build in the `dist` folder without sending anonymous data (see "About log.js" below) |
 | `npm run test` | Run the test suite |

-## Writing Code

-After cloning the repo, run `npm install` from your project directory.
-Then, you can start the local development server by running `npm run dev`.

-The local development server runs on `http://localhost:8080` by default.
-Please see the Vite documentation if you wish to change this, or add SSL support.

 ## Project Structure

 | Path                          | Description                                                                 |